-In conclusion, it is very likely that elevated CO2 leads to increased WUE at the leaf level concurrent with enhanced photosynthesis.
-Increased CO2 concentrations alleviate the effects of water deficits on plant productivity (medium confidence) but there is low confidence on its role under extreme drought conditions.
+In conclusion, it is very likely that elevated CO2 leads to increased WUE at the leaf level, concurrent with enhanced photosynthesis.
+Increased CO2 concentrations alleviate the effects of water deficits on plant productivity (medium confidence) but there is low confidence for its role under extreme drought conditions.
 There is low confidence that increased WUE by vegetation will substantially reduce global plant transpiration and diminish the frequency and severity of soil moisture and streamflow deficits associated with the radiative effect of higher CO2 concentrations.

 How does drought affect the terrestrial CO2 sink?